dennis-classes/se2832-lab02/README.md

  ## 4. Deliverables
  Add a file called write-up.md.
 In the write up include your name, email, and a casual discussion about the following the questions:

  What sort of strategy did you use to come up with your test cases?
 How did you know when you were finished?
-Include a table with the following three columns:  original line number, fault description, and bug description.
+Include a table with the following three columns:  original line number, fault description, and fix description.

  *THESE SHOULD BE ORIGINAL LINE NUMBERS, SO TAKE CARE WHEN RECORDING CHANGES*  (You will lose **TWENTY** points if these are not the original line numbers.)